-Editor note: Please note that we use button colors, fonts, headlines as a way to clarify the concept of testing.
-Succesful AB and multivariate tests will include more sophisticated changes to your page.
+Editor note: Please note that we use button colors, fonts, and headlines as a way to clarify the concept of testing.
+Successful AB and multivariate tests will include more sophisticated changes to your page.

 Multivariate Testing or MVT testing is the process of testing multiple variations of multiple elements on a webpage with the goal of determining the best combination of different elements on the page to increase conversions.

 By using MVT testing software, you can test different variations of any element on your page (headlines, images, buttons, etc.) to measure their impact on your conversion rates.
 The following image displays an example of how MVT testing software works.

 - The original headline is tested against three other possible headlines, for a total of four possible headlines on the page

 - The original image is tested against two other possible photos, for a total of three possible pictures on the page

 - Three different buttons are tested against the original button on the page, for a total of four possible buttons on the page

 As a visitor arrives at a page, the software picks one of the four headlines, one of the three images, and one of the four buttons to display.